lordspline/DevOn/README.md

 Their activities are orchestrated and supervised by an overarching GPT-4V

-Let's see how far this goes in 2 weeks.

 Setup:

 - Create a .env.local and set the following env variables: